ykataoka/LaneFinding/README.md

 ![alt text][image4]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Lane Detection

+Using the bird-eye view image, I used window search techniques to find the most probable lanes.
+The window size is tweaked to capture more precise information.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I fittd my lane lines with a 2nd order polynomial kinda like
+this:

+For sanity,

+* drop the detection if it is outside of the mirgin at either of two check points.(y = 180, 719)

+* average filter using 5 past data

 ![alt text][image5]